 That being said, internal communications is obviously different than B2B or even B2C communications, because employees are generally encouraged to open pertinent internal emails.

 But in order to know if the company email is important, they need to know what the email is about—that’s where great subject lines come in.

 Why you need a great subject line for your internal emails

 Your newsletter or company-wide email is competing with, on average, 147 other emails that your employees receive in their inbox every single day.

 That sure is a lot of competition.

 The Good News: For internal employee emails, open rates are actually pretty high.
 Our research showed that companies using Bananatag to measure employee engagement had up to an 89% open-rate.
 Most marketing emails score open rates of about 30%, even with all that effort they put into epic subject lines.

 The Bad News: If you are sending an important employee email, missing out on 11% of your employees is kind of a big deal.
-On a email list of 1000 people that is 111 people who will not read your email!
-Maximizing your opens is therefore, essential.
+On an email list of 1000 people that is 111 people who will not read your email!
+Maximizing your opens is, therefore, essential.

 That’s where an enticing subject line can really save you.